 });

-Let’s describe each part of the code using code blocks to understand what is happening in the jQuery form code.
+Let’s describe each part of the code using smaller blocks to understand what is happening within our jQuery code.

-The jQuery ready function allows the code to run only after a fully loaded webpage.
+The jQuery ready function executes the code to only after the DOM is ready in the browser.

 $(document).ready(function() {